videoDAC/streaming-back-end/README.md

 - Run the following command in the `publisher` screen:

 ```
-ffmpeg -re -f lavfi -i testsrc=size=256x144:rate=30,format=yuv420p -f lavfi -i sine -threads 1 -c:v libx264 -b:v 10000k -preset ultrafast -x264-params keyint=30 -strict -2 -c:a aac -f flv rtmp://127.0.0.1:1935/{your-key}
+ffmpeg -re -f lavfi -i testsrc=size=256x144:rate=30,format=yuv420p -f lavfi -i sine -threads 1 -c:v libx264 -b:v 10000k -preset ultrafast -x264-params keyint=30 -strict -2 -c:a aac -f flv rtmp://127.0.0.1:1935/{your-stream-id}
 ```

 Note: When you restart the `-broadcaster`, this process will die.
-Note: `{your-key}` must be a string of text, without spaces.
+Note: `{your-stream-id}` must be a string of text, without spaces.

-If you test again using the Test Suite and the same `{your-key}`, you should see that the platform is working.
+If you test again using the Test Suite and the same `{your-stream-id}`, you should see that the platform is working.

 ![image](https://user-images.githubusercontent.com/59374467/71633051-3a74fb80-2c12-11ea-82d7-d646022216fb.png)